EthanJStark/ethanstark.com/content/blog/sieze-the-means-of-computation/seize-the-means-of-computation.md

 He's coined a term for this lifecycle: **enshittification**.

+{% image "./the-internet-con.webp", "Book cover: The Internet Con: Seize the Means of Computation by Cory Doctorow" %}

 The Internet Con is a collection of essays that explore the problems of the modern internet and offer shovel-ready solutions.

 I appreciate that he offers concrete actionable steps that are accessible today.
 One core theme is **interoperability**.

-One of the core reasons users remain with, for example, Facebook, even as it becomes increasingly toxic, stuffed with ads and misinformation, is that their friends and family are there.
-So Facebook gets to benefit from network effects, a sort of momentum: it's hard to leave because everyone else is there.

-This is where interoperability comes in.
-If you could use a different social network, but still interact with your friends on Facebook, you'd be more likely to leave.

-Interoperability is available today, in the form of services backed by the [ActivityPub](https://wikipedia.org/wiki/ActivityPub) protocol.
-There are a number of services that support it, including [Mastodon](https://joinmastodon.org/) and [Pixelfed](https://pixelfed.org/).
-I've spent a fair amount of time on Mastodon, and it's been just lovely.
-In my own personal experience, zero ads, zero hate speech, and zero Nazis.
-More than you can say about Twitter/X. Sure, that stuff is definitely out there, but by joining well-moderated instances with good block-lists, I've been able to avoid it.

-To get a taste of the book, you can enjoy Cory reading the first chapter of the audiobook as a DRM-free mp3 [here](https://craphound.com/internetcon/2023/08/01/the-internet-con-how-to-seize-the-means-of-computation-audiobook-outtake/)

-He also gave a great talk at Defcon 31, where he spells out the core of his thesis [YouTube](https://youtu.be/rimtaSgGz_4?si=RUFSQBm_df34rnBy).

-No affiliation, just a big fan.
-Check out his:
+Many remain tethered to platforms like Facebook due to the presence of their social circles, despite the platform becoming increasingly saturated with ads and misinformation.
+This scenario epitomizes the concept of network effects, where platforms benefit simply because "everyone is on them."

+Interoperability offers a a compelling solution to this bind.
+Imagine if you could seamlessly interact with your Facebook friends while using an entirely different social network.
+The choice to move becomes far more enticing.

+The [ActivityPub protocol](https://en.wikipedia.org/wiki/ActivityPub) is one of the most widely used interoperable-first standards.
+Platforms like [Mastodon](https://joinmastodon.org/) (Twitter clone) and [Pixelfed](https://pixelfed.org/) (Instagram clone) are built atop ActivityPub.
+I've spent a fair amount of time on Mastodon and can attest to its refreshing environment — free from ads, hate speech, and unwarranted negativity.
+By aligning with well-moderated instances, users can genuinely curate their online experience.

+For those keen to delve deeper, Cory Doctorow has shared the [first chapter](https://craphound.com/internetcon/2023/08/01/the-internet-con-how-to-seize-the-means-of-computation-audiobook-outtake/) of The Internet Con.
+Additionally, here's his [talk at Defcon 31](https://youtu.be/rimtaSgGz_4?si=t9zr5cJvIOG7sLIK) in which he shares the core of his thesis.

+While I have no direct affiliation with Doctorow, I can't recommend his work enough.
+For those intrigued:
 * [blog](https://pluralistic.net/)
 * [books](https://craphound.com/)
 * [newsletter](https://pluralistic.net/plura-list/)